Dog Owners Beware: Canine Influenza ‘Spreading Fast' Across LA County

 The good news is, the virus is most often treatable with medication, but in some pets, the outcome can be serious.

 Lopez says there is a vaccine available to prevent your dog from becoming ill in the first place.
-The vaccination is given in two courses, spread over two to four weeks.
+The vaccination is given in two doses, spread over two to four weeks.

 "The dog flu vaccine is a great idea for any pets that are very social," said Lopez.
 "So if they're going out to dog parks, they meet a lot of other dogs on walks or for those pets that go to day care or boarding facilities."